-This will be the first year that the electronic logging requirement has been in effect.
+This year is the first year that the electronic logging requirement has been in effect.
 The official compliance date was December 18, 2017, but some truck drivers were given a bit of leniency regarding compliance.
-Companies involved in agriculture, such as cattle haulers and truckers hauling commodities, received a 90-day extension, according to Overdrive, in order to comply with the ELD requirement.
-That would set the new ELD mandate for this segment of the trucking population at March 18, 2018.
+Companies involved in agriculture, such as cattle haulers and truckers hauling commodities, received a 90-day extension, according to Hoosier Ag Today, in order to comply with the ELD requirement.

-In addition, according to the Commercial Vehicle Safety Alliance, Department of Transportation inspectors will not determine that vehicles are out-of-service due to noncompliance until April 1, 2018.
-The agency states this will minimize the disruption of freight hauling due to out-of-service criteria involving the use of ELDs.
+In addition, according to the Commercial Vehicle Safety Alliance, April 1, 2018 was the last day the Department of Transportation inspectors will not determine that vehicles are out-of-service due to noncompliance.
+The agency stated that this was to minimize the disruption of freight hauling due to out-of-service criteria involving the use of ELDs.

-Otherwise, all other truck drivers including owner-operators and company drivers are required to use electronic logging devices that meet Federal Motor Carrier Safety Administration standards at the start of the new year.
-By having an ELD that meets FMCSA standards in place truckers can rest assured they will be in compliance during roadside and weigh station inspections.
+Otherwise, all other truck drivers including owner-operators and company drivers are required to use electronic logging devices that meet Federal Motor Carrier Safety Administration standards from the start of the new year.
+By having an ELD that meets FMCSA standards in place, truckers can rest assured they will be in compliance during roadside and weigh station inspections.

 Hair Sampling for Drug Tests

 Along with the ELD mandate, the FAST Act, passed in 2015, has stipulated that DOT drug and alcohol testing will use hair sampling.
 This would require all truck drivers to receive DOT testing for commercial driver’s license applications and renewals to use hair testing.
 It would also include any random DOT drug tests, as well as annual physical exam drug testing.
 This type of drug testing is far more accurate as it provides a history of the drug and alcohol use of the individual dating back for months.
 As it stands now, urine testing offers an extremely short life for testing, often at days or months for some substances like cocaine and alcohol.